cjlee112/pygr/doc/rest/tutorials/db_basic.rst

 Note that passing the ``createTable`` argument makes it run this SQL statement first, to create our table for us.
-Note also that whereas :meth:`sqlgraph.SQLTable` is read-only by default, setting the ``writeable=True`` argument enables its data writing methods.
+Note also that whereas :class:`sqlgraph.SQLTable` is read-only by default, setting the ``writeable=True`` argument enables its data writing methods.

 Now we can add new rows to the database using its